Ken Griffin says Bitcoin will be replaced by Ethereum-based currency By Cointelegraph - Up News Info

-Billionaire CEO of American hedge fund Citadel Kenneth Griffin thinks a currency on the (ETH) network will replace (BTC) as crypto’s top dog.
-Citadel manages over $40 billion of capital — a quarter of the trading volume in the US stock market.
+Kenneth Griffin, billionaire CEO of American hedge fund Citadel, thinks a currency on the network will replace (BTC) as crypto’s top dog.
+Citadel manages over $40 billion of capital — a quarter of the trading volume in the United States stock market.

 Continue Reading on Coin Telegraph